tudo-astroparticlephysics/PROPOSAL/README.md

 ## Requirements

-- CMake 3.9 or higher
+- CMake 3.9 or higher (to build the tests CMake 3.10 is required)
 - C++14 compatible compiler

 ## Recommended